SciSpike/cpplabs/AddressBookEx/README.md

 * List all entries
 * Quit

-Feel free to declare your internal list globally, or as a static variable inside the “handleInput()” function.
+You may delcare your map in static space (not recommened style) or you can simply define the map as a static variable inside the handleInput() function.